b-zhao/b-zhao.github.io/_pages/about.md

   - /about.html
 ---

-I am a final year computer science PhD student at the [University of California, San Diego](https://www.ucsd.edu), advised by [Rose Yu](https://roseyu.com).
-I received my Master's degree in computer science from [Georgia Institute of Technology](https://www.gatech.edu), and Bachelor degrees in computer science and physics from the [University of Illinois at Urbana-Champaign](https://illinois.edu).
+I will join the [Geometric Machine Learning Group](https://weber.seas.harvard.edu) at Harvard as a postdoc in June 2026.
+I received my PhD in computer science from the [University of California, San Diego](https://www.ucsd.edu), advised by [Rose Yu](https://roseyu.com).
+I received my master's degree in computer science from [Georgia Institute of Technology](https://www.gatech.edu), and bachelor degrees in computer science and physics from the [University of Illinois at Urbana-Champaign](https://illinois.edu).

 I am interested in mathematical structures in deep learning.
-Currently, I am studying symmetries in the parameter space of neural networks, as well as their impact on optimization, generalization, and the loss landscape.

-*Check out our new survey paper (published in TMLR): [Symmetry in Neural Network Parameter Spaces](https://www.arxiv.org/abs/2506.13018).*
+My research focuses on symmetries in neural networks, as well as their impact on optimization, loss landscapes, deep learning theory, and applications.
+For an overview, see our TMLR survey paper, [Symmetry in Neural Network Parameter Spaces](https://www.arxiv.org/abs/2506.13018).

 ## Publications